klmr/klmr.github.io/source/about/index.md

 * Basics of data compression

-I’m also occasionally active on [Stack Overflow][], where I’m one of the 0.01% most active contributors of all time, although in recent years I have massively reduced my activity (for a brief moment in 2009 I was #1, but that turns out to have been a miscalculation due to a bug in the Stack Overflow software).
+I’m also occasionally active on [Stack Overflow][], where I’m one of the 0.01% most active contributors of all time.

 ## Selected publications